Skip to content

 Claude adds LibDBIcon to .pkgmeta externals

-Claude adds minimap button code to UI.lua using ns.db for toggle state
+Claude adds minimap button code to Core.lua using ns.db for toggle state

 Claude updates .luacheckrc with new globals